[Skip to Content]

 • If I am a physician, nurse, or other licensed healthcare provider, is this program right for me?

 Absolutely!
-One of the prime reasons that we developed the online MSHA program was to provide working healthcare clinical professionals that opportunity to earn a graduate healthcare management degree and obtain focused, critical leadership and management competency development to more effectively serve in leadership positions within healthcare organizations.
+One of the prime reasons that we developed the online MSHA program was to provide working healthcare clinical professionals the opportunity to earn a graduate healthcare management degree and obtain focused, critical leadership and management competency development to more effectively serve in leadership positions within healthcare organizations.

 • What type of experience meets the program requirements?